KBNLwikimedia/MediaFromDelpher_ExtractCopyrightTemplates/stories/Free to use - Exploring public domain claims in Wikimedia Commons files sourced from Delpher.md

 **The final dataset**<br/>
 In the end, we were able to retrieve 6,248 distinct files that contained (one or more) copyright templates (6,329 in total), as well as a publication or creation date.
 This is the [dataset used in our further analysis](link to Excel).
 XXXXX TODO XXXXXXXX

-## H2 kopje-  Why are Delpher sourced files in the public domain, according to Wikimedia Commons?
+## H2 - Why are Delpher sourced files in the public domain, according to Wikimedia Commons?

-What insights can be gained from this dataset?
-A useful starting point is to understand the main reasons why files have been classified as public domain by their uploaders.
+One of the main reasons to write this data story is to gain a better understanding which Delpher-sourced materials have been uploaded to Wikimedia Commons and how public domain claims to those files have been assigned by the Wikimedia community.
+What insights can be gained from the dataset?

-### H3 kopje - the main reasons why files have been classified as public domain by their uploaders.
+### H3 - 5 main reasons for public domain classification

-**Grouping templates**<br/>
-To do this, we first grouped the copyright templates according to their underlying rationale for placing files in the public domain.
-This process resulted in five distinct categories:
+For this we first needed to group the copyright templates according to their underlying rationale for placing files in the public domain.
+This resulted in five distinct main reasons:

 1. <span style="background: #1093e6;">&nbsp;&nbsp;&nbsp;&nbsp;</span> *Copyrights expired because of age*: This is the most common reason, because the underlying work is too old to carry copyrights.
 Its digital reproduction (2D scan, photo) is generally also considered to be in the in the public domain.<br/>
 Example templates: [\{\{PD-old-70\}\}](https://commons.wikimedia.org/wiki/Template:PD-old-70) or [\{\{PD-old-70-expired\}\}](https://commons.wikimedia.org/wiki/Template:PD-old-70-expired).